 1. Bar ‘creatives’ in creative businesses such as media and entertainment, marketing departments have unusual creative expertise and experience, compared with other functions.
 So use marketers’ strengths and skills to solve pressing business problems.

 2. Marketers primary role is also to ensure the relevance of their offers.
-This invloves being vigilant to, and adapting to change, to secure future success.
+This involves being vigilant to, and adapting to change, to secure future success.
 Thus it is opportune, and a natural stepping stone, for marketers to take the creative lead to help their businesses.
 Marketers should seize this leadership opportunity.